JSotres/AFM-Friction-Ramp-Analysis/User_Guide_AFM_Friction_Ramp_Analysis.md

 ### Common workflow

+The common workflow for analyzing AFM friction data could be as follows:

-After initializing the application, go to the menu bar and in File click on Load Images.
-Then select a series of consecutive AFM images obtained while varying the set point.
-You will then get something like:
+1. After initializing the application, go to the menu bar and in **File** (**1**) click on **Load Images**.
+Then select a set of AFM images containing friction images, in both trace and retrace directions, obtained while varying the set point i.e., a common AFM friction data set.
+You will see something like:

 ![Main Window](UserGuideImages/MainWindowWithData.png)

+You will see the name of the displayed file in (**2**) and the file related data in the plot area (**3**).
+Specifically:

 In the first row of the plot area, the topography channel (in case it was registered) and corresponding profile are shown.